arangodb/arangodb/Documentation/DbaManual/Authentication.md

 certain users, given them either read or write access.

 Currently, you can only secure the access to ArangoDB in an all-or-nothing fashion.
-The collection `_users` contains all user and the SHA256 of their passwords.
+The collection `_users` contains all users and a salted SHA256 hash of their passwords.
 A user can be active or inactive.
 A typical document of this collection is

     {